 - The Sumerians believed that the owl was associated with death.
 In a tablet dating back to 2300-2000 BC you can see Inanna flanked by two owls that represented death.

-As a symbol of science and knowledge, it frequently appears in the symbol of bookshops and scientific publishers, which is also due to the fact that the goddess Athena / Minerva was considered the personification of wisdom, while in popular beliefs it has a negative meaning, probably for the its nightlife, its asociality, the silence of flight and the verse that reminds of crying.
+As a symbol of science and knowledge, it frequently appears in the symbol of bookshops and scientific publishers, which is also because the goddess Athena / Minerva was considered the personification of wisdom, while in popular beliefs it has a negative meaning, probably for its nightlife, its asociality, the silence of flight and the verse that reminds of crying.

 The owl symbol is widely used in alchemical, occult, and black magic practices (often identified with Satan) and in Freemasonry.
 In this regard we recall, without dwelling in particular explanations that go beyond the scope of the present article, the Bohemian Club which is ‘a very important Masonic association (most of the presidents of the United States and the most illustrious men of American history have been part of it), whose symbol is really an owl flanked by the letters B and C.

-As a talisman, the owl (and/or the owl) helps us find our way even in moments of darkness, to know how to recognize dangers in time, to interpret apparently incomprehensible signals, to become wise through visions, to develop the sixth sense and intuition and becoming clairvoyant.
+As a talisman, the owl (and/or the owl) helps us find our way even in moments of darkness, to know how to recognize dangers in time, to interpret incomprehensible signals, to become wise through visions, to develop the sixth sense and intuition and becoming clairvoyant.

-It is also noteworthy that, very often, superstition and folklore hide real facts and arise from observation of natural phenomena.
+It is also noteworthy that superstition and folklore often hide actual facts and arise from observing natural phenomena.

 Spiritual meaning of hearing an owl

 Even now in the countries of southern Italy, a popular belief has it that if an owl sings at the home of a sick person, he will die within three days and, in the case that there are no patients at home, he announces that he will soon have one of his inhabitants will be affected by tonsillitis.